 - 6 ounces unsalted butter (about 12 tablespoons; 170g)

 - 7 ounces sugar (about 1 cup; 200g)

 - 1 1/2 ounces natural cocoa powder, not low-fat (about 1/2 cup, spooned; 40g)

 - 1/4 teaspoon (1g) Diamond Crystal kosher salt, or more to taste; for table salt, use about half as much by volume or the same weight

 - 1/4 teaspoon vanilla extract

 For the Cake: Adjust oven rack to lower-middle position and preheat to 350°F (180°C).
-Grease a half sheet pan, dust with cocoa, and tap out the excess.
+Grease a half-sheet pan, dust with cocoa, and tap out the excess.

 Combine brown sugar, butter, baking soda, salt, cinnamon, and vanilla extract in the bowl of a stand mixer fitted with a paddle attachment.
 Mix on low to moisten, then increase to medium and cream until fluffy and light, pausing to scrape the bowl and beater halfway through, about 5 minutes.
-With the mixer running, add the eggs one at a time, letting each fully incorporated before adding the next, and scraping the bowl as needed.
+With the mixer running, add the eggs one at a time, letting each fully incorporate before adding the next and scraping the bowl as needed.

 Bake until the cake is puffed and firm to the touch, though your finger will leave an indentation in the puffy crust, about 25 minutes.

-As soon as the cake is done, immediately pour the warm glaze on top, working slowly to prevent overflow and using an offset spatula or the back of a spoon to smooth it to an even layer.
+As soon as the cake is done, immediately pour the warm glaze on top, working slowly to prevent overflow and using an offset spatula or the back of a spoon to smooth it into an even layer.
 Cover all over with toasted pecans, as few or as many as you like.
 Enjoy warm, or let it stand at room temperature until the glaze has fully set.
-Wrapped in plastic, the glazed cake will keep up to a week at room temperature.
+Wrapped in plastic, the glazed cake will keep up to 1 week at room temperature.